-A Construction Management Plan (SOCIO-IAMF#1) will be prepared to establish measures that would help avoid and/or minimize impacts on low-income households and minority populations.
+A Construction Management Plan (SOCIO-IAMF#1) would be prepared to establish measures that would help avoid and/or minimize impacts on low-income households and minority populations.
 Implementation of SOCIO-IAMF#2 and SOCIO-IAMF#3 would minimize the impacts from the displacement and relocation of residences and businesses from the construction of the HSR Build Alternative.
-With implementation of SOCIO-IAMF#2 and SOCIO-IAMF#3, measures will be taken to assist with relocation and expense compensation, but the potential impacts of displacement and relocation would remain.
+With implementation of SOCIO-IAMF#2 and SOCIO-IAMF#3, measures would be taken to assist with relocation and expense compensation, but the potential impacts of displacement and relocation would remain.
 Therefore, construction of the HSR Build Alternative would result in impacts associated with residential and nonresidential displacements.
-Although the residential and nonresidential displacements would affect low-income and/or minority populations, approximately half of the residential relocations would be within communities with nonlow-income and/or nonminority populations.
+Although the residential and nonresidential displacements would affect low-income and/or minority populations, as described in Table 5-9, most of the non-residential displacements are in non-minority and non-low-income communities.
+Further, the number of residential displacements occurring in minority and low-income communities is less than their respective shares in the reference community.
 Therefore, the residential and nonresidential displacements under the HSR Build Alternative would not result in disproportionately high, adverse effects on low-income or minority populations living within the EJ RSA.